- Common Name

 USFWS: Not listed

-- Unlike typical swans, Coscorobas are not known to have a triumph ceremony.
-Such ceremonies are when a male attacks a rival suitor, then returns to his potential mate to perform an elaborate ceremony while posturing and calling.
+Coscoroba swans are not known to have a triumph ceremony like other swans.
+Such ceremonies occur when a male attacks a rival suitor, then returns to his potential mate to perform an elaborate ceremony while posturing and calling.

 Ecology and Conservation